EDM-Research/ProcamCalib/README.md

 Implementation of the Springer Virtual Reality journal publication **Projector-camera calibration with non-overlapping fields of view using a planar mirror**: [doi:10.1007/s10055-024-01089-7](https://doi.org/10.1007/s10055-024-01089-7)

+Tested on Ubuntu 22.04 LTS, with a Realsense D455f camera and a Kodak LUMA 450 projector.
+We used a first-surface mirror, since this implies there is no need to take refraction indices into account.

 ## Installation

-Tested on Ubuntu 22.04 LTS, with a Realsense D455f camera and a Kodak LUMA 450 projector.

 ### Prerequisites

 - [OpenCV](https://docs.opencv.org/4.13.0/d7/d9f/tutorial_linux_install.html) (tested with 4.13.0)

 ```
 git clone https://github.com/EDM-Research/ProcamCalib.git